BOND REPORT: Treasury Yields Rebound On Raft Of Solid Economic Data And AT&T Debt Deal

 Continue Reading Below

-Treasury yields rose on Thursday as a spate of solid economic data lifted growth and inflation expectations, which could invigorate second-quarter GDP figures and strengthen the case for monetary tightening (http://www.marketwatch.com/story/gdp-estimates-for-second-quarter-come-tumbling-down-2017-07-14).
+Treasury yields rose on Thursday as a spate of solid economic data lifted growth and inflation expectations, which could invigorate second-quarter gross domestic growth figures, strengthen the case for monetary tightening (http://www.marketwatch.com/story/gdp-estimates-for-second-quarter-come-tumbling-down-2017-07-14).

 Investors also prepared for a bumper bond offering from AT&T Inc. as money managers sold Treasurys to make way for corporate paper, market participants said.

-Growth expectations was back on top of investors' agendas after a measure of business investment, durable-goods orders, was up 6.5% in June thanks to a rush of fresh orders for airplane manufacturers.
-Economists polled by MarketWatch had forecasted a 5.2% increase.
-The reported partially helped to lift Treasury yields.
+Growth expectations were back on top of investors' agendas after a measure of business investment, durable-goods orders, was up 6.5% in June thanks to a rush of fresh orders for airplane manufacturers.
+Economists polled by MarketWatch had forecast a 5.2% increase.
+The report partially helped to lift Treasury yields.

 (http://www.marketwatch.com/story/boeing-shares-soar-to-record-after-close-to-perfect-earnings-report-2017-07-26)"The underlying details were also fairly encouraging and suggest that, after surging in the first quarter, business equipment investment posted a decent gain in the second quarter," said Andrew Hunter, U.S. economist for Capital Economics, in a note to clients.